 When you give your post a name, the permalink is automatically generated.
 While it will remove punctuation and capitals, it uses every single word.
 In most cases, this is not what you want.
 Adjusting the URL inside of WordPress is very easy.

-- Without editing, the url would automatically render as this: https://storytellermedia.io/15-free-sources-of-targeted-website-traffic-how-to-use-them/
+- Without editing, the URL would automatically render like this: https://storytellermedia.io/15-free-sources-of-targeted-website-traffic-how-to-use-them/

 3 Benefits to Shortening the URL